dbt-labs/corp/handbook/benefits.md

 1️⃣ We recommend that after your time off request has been approved, to note you will be “Out of Office” on your Google Calendar (and make this event public so people can see).

-Google Calendar also as an “Out of Office” feature where they can auto-decline any event that is scheduled during the period you are out.
+Google Calendar also has an “Out of Office” feature where they can auto-decline any event that is scheduled during the period you are out.
 This may be helpful for you to set up!

 Additionally, some teams may have team time off calendars within Google Calendar.
 Talk to your manager if this is something your team has; you may be asked to make your out of office dates visible here to help create visibility with your teammates.